soniamartis/system-design/url_shortener.md

 ## Functional requirements
 - Given a long url, generate a short url
 - Given a short url, return the long url
-- Delete the mappings older than 5 years
+- Delete the mappings older than 5 years(purely backend functionality not exposed to users)

 ## Non functional requirements
 - High availability, scalability, fault tolerance